 This feature automatically locks all vehicle doors when the vehicle is shifted into any gear, putting the vehicle in motion.

-1. To disable/enable the autolock feature, select this function from the SETUP control for the current display mode.
+- 1. To disable/enable the autolock feature, select this function from the SETUP control for the current display mode. - 2.
+Press the RESET control to turn the autolock ON or OFF.

-AUTOLOCK <ON>OFF
+RUTOLOCK < ON> OFF